SharpPig/Live-State-Replication-System/README.md

-# Live Sports State Replication System
+# Live State Replication System

 ### You can open example_run.pdf to see it in action